karlseguin/the-little-redis-book/en/redis.md

 # Chapter 2 - The Data Structures

 It's time to look at Redis' five data structures.
-We'll explain what each data structure is, what methods are available and what type of feature/data you'd use it for.
+We'll explain what each data structure is, what methods are available, and what type of feature/data you'd use it for.

-The only Redis constructs we've seen so far are commands, keys and values.
+The only Redis constructs we've seen so far are commands, keys, and values.
 So far, nothing about data structures has been concrete.
 When we used the `set` command, how did Redis know what data structure to use?
 It turns out that every command is specific to a data structure.
 For example when you use `set` you are storing the value in a string data structure.
 When you use `hset` you are storing it in a hash.
 Given the small size of Redis' vocabulary, it's quite manageable.

 **[Redis' website](http://redis.io/commands) has great reference documentation.
 There's no point in repeating the work they've already done.
 We'll only cover the most important commands needed to understand the purpose of a data structure.**

 There's nothing more important than having fun and trying things out.
-You can always erase all the values in your database by entering `flushdb`, so don't be shy and try doing crazy things!
+You can always erase all the values in your database by entering `flushdb`, so don't be shy.
+Try doing crazy things!

 ## Strings